PoojaAg18/generator-drupal-module-theme/README.md

 ![Drupal YEOMAN][drupal-yeomen-image]

 # generator-drupal-module-theme
-> Drupal Custom Module and Custom Theme Generator integrated with options of grunt optimization tasks(jshint, minification, concatenation, sprite-image creation,image minification)
+> Drupal Custom Module and Custom Theme Generator integrated with options of grunt optimization tasks(jshint, minification, concatenation, sprite-image creation)

 > Fast and easy way to setup a module scaffolding with the most important files and functions you need to start developing.